eps696/stylegan2/README.md

 <p align='center'><img src='_out/mix_urart6-1024-f-4096-1024.jpg' /></p>

-This version of famous [StyleGAN2] is intended mostly for fellow artists and students, who rarely look at scientific metrics, but rather need a working tool.
+This version of famous [StyleGAN2] is intended mostly for fellow artists and students, who rarely look at scientific metrics, but rather need a working creative tool.
 At least, this is what I use daily myself.
 Tested on Tensorflow 1.14, requires `pyturbojpeg` for JPG support.
 For more explicit details refer to the original implementations.

 ## Features
 * inference (image generation) in arbitrary resolution (may cause artifacts!)
-* non-square aspect ratio support (picked from dataset) (resolution must be divisible by 2**n, such as 512x256, 1280x768, etc.)
+* non-square aspect ratio support (picked from dataset; resolution must be divisible by 2**n, such as 512x256, 1280x768, etc.)
 * transparency (alpha channel) support (picked from dataset)
 * freezing lower D layers for better finetuning (from [Freeze the Discriminator])

 Windows batch-commands for main tasks, such as ::
 * video rendering with slerp/cubic/gauss trajectory smoothing (requires [FFMPEG])
-* animated "playback" of saved latent snapshots, etc.
+* animated "playback" of saved latent snapshots, direction vectors, etc.

 also, from [Data-Efficient GANs] ::
 * differential augmentation for fast training on small datasets (~100 images)